mcanthony/tonic-image-builder/docs/api/CompositeImageBuilder.md

 # CompositeImageBuilder

-This class definition lets you create an ImageBuilder that lets you process composite datasets.
+This is a builder which creates an ImageBuilder that lets you process composite datasets.
 The implementation relies on a single off-screen canvas to generate the resulting image of a composite structure (rgb.jpg + composite.json).